JortSiemes/JNM-Premaster/Vakken/Blok 2/Internetjournalistiek/Kaart_Tijdlijn/Interview vragen.md

 - can you give some more explanation on the 3 red line policy?
 6. What measures, if any, do you think the Chinese government should take to address the fallout from Evergrande's collapse and prevent similar crises in the future?

 What are the implications of major company failures like that of evergrande?

+What is the sentiment of civilians in China about these abandoned projects?

 3. What role did government policies and regulations play in exacerbating or mitigating Evergrande's downfall?